deliciousmods/1956_beta/github_README.md

 4. Set the local directory as your documents > Paradox Interactive > Hearts of Iron IV > mod folder
 5. Clone the project and download
 6. Move the 1956_beta.mod file from the new folder into the mod folder
-7. Make sure your branch is set to 'beta-edits'
+7. Under 'current branch' create a new one using the format (your username)_edits ex: Greatexperiment_edits

 You can now work from your local version of 56.
 At anytime you can "Fetch origin" to update your version.
 All edits you do will automatically display in the client.
-You must then select and review all relevant files, as well as Summarize / comment where appropriate.
+You must then select and review all relevant files, as well as Summarize / Comment where appropriate.
 You can then "push" the files to the source.

 The "true" version of the mod is the Master branch, but you can't edit it directly.
 Instead you must create a pull request on the site.
-This will mean that some else needs to review and comment your submission before it can be accepted into the Master branch.
+This will mean that someone needs to review and comment your submission before it can be accepted into the Master branch.

 You can also, at any time, create "issues" to be tracked on the site.
 These are basically bug reports and feature requests.
 Be sure to add appropriate labels such as: